 You see, a landlord is not responsible for damage to personal belongings.
 A landlord is responsible for making the necessary repairs in a timely fashion.
 But the renter is responsible for replacing any damaged personal property.

 For this reason, insurance companies come to the rescue by offering Renters Insurance: it’s not that expensive, it’s easy to get and you need it.
+Check out Lemonade for the cheapest and easiest way we’ve found yet.

 A landlord can have every possible insurance available but none of his insurance policies will cover your personal belongings.
 It is your responsibility and we are posting to remind you about it!